-As you might have guessed, historical analytics looks are past data to help quantify and describe changes that have happened in the workforce.
+As you might have guessed, historical analytics looks at past data.
+This data helps to quantify and describe changes in the workforce.
 Moreover, it can shed light on key metrics like revenue per FTE, employee turnover rate, levels of employee engagement, and headcount trends.

 Predictive analytics is the direct opposite of historical.
 It looks into the future, focusing on business objectives.
-This can help identify gaps in skills, qualifications, resources, and headcount.
-This allows business owners to be proactive, rather than reactive in their workforce management styles.
+This can help identify skills, qualifications, resources, and headcount gaps.
+This allows business owners to be proactive rather than reactive in their workforce management styles.